 The Layout menu has an array of features for visually organizing the network.
-The features in the top portion of the network (Bundle Edges, Clear All Edge Bends, Node Layout Tools) are tools for manipulating the network visualization.
-The bottom section of the menu lists a variety of layout algorithms which automatically layout a network.
+The features in the top portion of the network (Bundle Edges, Clear Edge Bends, Node Layout Tools) are tools for manipulating the network visualization.
+The bottom section of the menu lists a variety of layout algorithms which automatically lay a network out.